Q1. Which ruler first established his or her capital in Delhi?

 Q11.
 Why were the Delhi Sultans interested in cutting down forests?
 Does deforestation occur for the same reasons today?

-Answer: The Delhi Sultans interested in cutting down forests to give land to the peasants and carry out agricultural practices.
+Ans: The Delhi Sultans interested in cutting down forests to give land to the peasants and carry out agricultural practices.
 Also, new fortresses and towns were established to protect trade routes and to promote regional trade.
 They also cleared forests in order to safeguard their frontiers and quick movement of their army.
-In today's world, deforestation occurs due to construction of roads, railways, houses and industries.
+In today's world, deforestation occurs due to the construction of roads, railways, houses and industries.
 So, we can say that deforestation occurs for the same reasons today only the perspective of views has been changed.